nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder. <br>
+**Q**: My commands are not working properly? <br>
+**A**: Check that your commands are using the correct prefix.
+Check for extra `/` being used.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary